pouliens/louie-the-cat/src/content/about/index.md

   title: "What I Do"
   items:
   - title: "Have Zoomies"
     description: "I wake up in the middle of the night and I get the urge to hunt.
 There's nothing to hunt, but I still want to do it.
-Strange."
+Strange.
+Who puts the feelings in my body and the thoughts in my mind?
+Is somebody pulling my stings?"

   - title: "Try to fit into tight places"
-    description: "Sometimes I'm not sure how big my body is so I try to fit it into some tight places so I can better understand how big it is."
+    description: "I'm not sure how big my body is, so I try to fit it into tight places learn how big this physical form I inhabit is.
+It's all very important scientific research.
+If I fits, I sits!
+But also, if I fits, maybe I learns how bigs I sits?"

   - title: "Nap"
     description: "I can sleep anywhere.
 In my dreams, I am a human - a taxi driver in Italy.
-Sometimes I'm not sure which life is real."
+Sometimes I'm not sure which life is real.
+I heard some philosophers say that life is a dream?
+Can I wake up from it?
+What is outside of this dream?"

 ---